Optical conductivity of Ba0.6 K0.4 Fe2 As2 : The effect of in-plane and out-of-plane doping in the superconducting gap: Superconducting gaps

 Below $T_{c}$, a dramatic suppression of $\sigma_{1}(\omega)$ sets in.
-At 5 K $\sigma_1(\omega)$ vanishes, within error bars, below 20 meV indicating a fully open gap.
-In order to quantitatively describe the optical response below $T_c$, we replaced the two Drude terms used for the normal state in Eq.~\ref{eq.1} by two corresponding Mattis-Bardeen conductivities, modified to take into account arbitrary scattering \cite{PhysicaC.183.99}.
-The fits obtained for $\sigma_1(\omega)$ in the superconducting state are also shown as solid smooth lines in Fig.~\ref{Fig2}.
-The inset details the four contributions (two superconducting bands, one phonon and the mid-infrared interband transition) needed to describe $\sigma_1(\omega)$ at 5 K. The superconducting response is composed of two isotropic gaps at $\Delta_0^S = 10$ meV and $\Delta_0^L = 16.5$ meV.
-We note that the gap values determined here yield $2\Delta_0^S / k_B T_c = 5.9$ and $2\Delta_0^L / k_B T_c = 9.8$, values larger than the BCS weak coupling limit but well within the reported range for this material \cite{EPL.83.47001,EPL.85.67002,PhysRevLett.101.257006,PhysRevB.79.012503,PhysRevB.79.174501,PhysRevLett.105.027003,PhysRevB.83.060510}.
+At 4~K $\sigma_{1}(\omega)$ vanishes below 20 meV indicating a fully open gap.
+In order to quantitatively describe the superconducting state optical response, we replaced the two normal state Drude terms in Eq.~\ref{eq.1} by two corresponding Mattis-Bardeen conductivities, modified to take into account arbitrary scattering \cite{PhysicaC.183.99}.
+The fits thus obtained are also shown as solid smooth lines in Fig.~\ref{fig3}.
+The inset details the four contributions (two superconducting bands, one phonon and the mid-infrared interband transition) obtained for $\sigma_1(\omega)$ at 4 K. The two Mattis-Bardeen terms have absorption edges at $E^{(0)}_1 = 20$~meV and $E^{(0)}_2 = 33$~meV.

-Let us now analyze our results in the framework of the BCS theory.
-The top panel of Fig.~\ref{Fig3} shows the temperature dependence of the gaps obtained from the fits to $\sigma_{1}(\omega)$.
-The solid lines are an approximate strong coupling correction to the BCS behavior, obtained by plugging the experimental values for $\Delta(0)$ and $T_c$ into the BCS gap equation.
-Although the fit is not perfect it reproduces well the rapid gap opening below $T_c$ expected for a strongly coupled superconductor \cite{PhysRevB.77.104510}.
-Moreover, a significant interband interaction matrix element is indicated by the temperature dependence of the small gap.
-In a two gap system where the bands are weakly interacting the small gap decreases rapidly well below $T_c$ \cite{PhysRevLett.3.552}.
-The effect of a strong interband coupling is to make the small gap temperature dependence follow the large gap, as seen here.

-The lower panel in Fig.~\ref{Fig3} depicts the penetration depth for \BKFAx.
-The dashed line is the solution of the penetration depth BCS equation with $\Delta_{0} = 10$ meV whereas the solid line assumes $\Delta_{0} = 16.5$ meV.
-In the inset we show the superfluid density and the same calculations as in the main panel.
-The calculation with the large gap $\Delta_0^L$ gives a better description to the data.
-This is a signature that the superconducting bands respond in parallel as implied when we described $\sigma_1(\omega)$ by the sum of two Mattis-Bardeen terms.
-The larger gap, having a smaller penetration depth, dominates the value of the total penetration depth.